 - 70 Staff have been providing support for a number of social enterprises across Southland.
 This involves working with these groups to help them integrate for-profit business models that support not-for-profit community outcomes. - 71 Southland has been chosen as one of five regions throughout New Zealand to pilot the Welcoming Communities programme.
 Venture Southland will be coordinating the initiative in the region which will significantly contribute to Southland being considered a preferred place to live and work in. - As part of this initiative the Venture Southland community development team are working with Councils, the Ministry for Business, Innovation and Employment (MBIE), and Immigration NZ to draft a "Welcoming Plan" for the Southland region.
-This plan will support residents, migrants, immigrants, and refugees new to the region and set out how new and existing local policies, programmes, initiatives and services can be developed to support a welcoming environment. - 73 The Welcoming Communities initiative has been developed in recognition that communities are healthier, happier and more productive when newcomers are welcomed and able to fully participate in the local community.
+This plan will support residents, migrants, immigrants, and refugees new to the region and set out how new and existing local policies, programmes, initiatives and services can be developed to support a welcoming environment. - The Welcoming Communities initiative has been developed in recognition that communities are healthier, happier and more productive when newcomers are welcomed and able to fully participate in the local community.
 The programme encourages communities to build upon their capacity to value diversity by embracing new culture and traditions.
 This is achieved by communities changing their dialogue to be more welcoming so that newcomers are not expected to change their ways and potentially lose their sense of self. - 74 The long term aim of the programme is for communities to benefit socially, economically and culturally.
 Southland has the capacity to embrace this programme which will enable shared prosperity and growth for everyone. - Venture Southland has recently carried out a 'Welcoming Communities' survey to provide a benchmark for how welcoming Southland is for newcomers to the region.
-The results of this survey will contribute to the development of the welcoming plan. - Venture Southland has carried out a survey, in partnership with Stewart Island Promotion Association, to determine support for the creation of a Dark Sky sanctuary on Stewart Island. - 77 The survey received a positive response and Venture Southland is now exploring funding options to assist in the preparation of an official application to the International Dark Skies Association. - Venture Southland will be running their annual business survey in April to determine the outlook of the Southland business climate.
+The results of this survey will contribute to the development of the welcoming plan. - Venture Southland will be running their annual business survey in April to determine the outlook of the Southland business climate.
 The survey will be able to be filled out online on the Venture Southland website.
 The survey will determine where Southland companies are doing business, where they are exporting to and identify the challenges and employment trends affecting Southland businesses.